The Warm Weather Has Arrived and the Ticks Have Returned

-There are around 200 cases in people reported each year, primarily in the states of Kansas, Oklahoma, Missouri, and Arkansas.
+There are around two hundred cases in people reported each year, primarily in the states of Kansas, Oklahoma, Missouri, and Arkansas.
 It can also spread to humans from contact with infected animals or exposure to aerosolized bacteria, which can happen if someone accidentally runs a mower over an animal that died of the disease.
-The symptoms of tularemia depend on how the bacteria entered the body.
+The symptoms of tularemia depend on how the bacteria enter the body.

-If the tularemia is contracted from an infected tick bite or from handling an infected animal, patients can develop glandular tularemia, which causes swollen lymph nodes in the armpits or groin.
+Suppose tularemia is contracted from an infected tick bite or from handling an infected animal.
+In that case, patients can develop glandular tularemia, which causes swollen lymph nodes in the armpits or groin.
 Sometimes, this is accompanied by an ulcer at the location of the tick bite or site where the bacteria entered the body.
-The infection can be treated with multiple antibiotics and most patients will make a full recovery.
+The infection can be treated with multiple antibiotics, and most patients will fully recover.

 Thought to be transmitted by the lone star tick, and it's usually found in parts of the Midwest and Southern US.
-States where the tick is most common, including Arkansas, Missouri, Indiana, Tennessee, Kentucky, and North Carolina.
-It was first discovered in 2009 and there have been several cases each year — including two people who have died.
+States where the tick is most common include Arkansas, Missouri, Indiana, Tennessee, Kentucky, and North Carolina.
+It was first discovered in 2009, and there have been several cases each year — including two people who have died.

-This is a part of a group called thogotoviruses, and it's relatively new on the radar.
-There have only been a few cases so far, mostly in the South and Midwest, and some of these patients died.
-The virus is thought to spread through the bite of an infected tick, but the exact way it infects people is still unknown, according to the CDC.
+This is part of a group called thogotoviruses, and it's new on the radar of tick-borne illnesses.
+There have been a few cases, mainly in the South and Midwest, and some of these patients died.
+According to the CDC, the virus is thought to spread through the bite of an infected tick, but the exact way it infects people is still unknown.
+People infected with the bourbon virus may develop flu-like symptoms, nausea, and vomiting.
+They may also have low white blood cells and platelet counts.

 Red Meat Allergy

 A bite from the Lone Star tick can cause people to develop an allergy to red meat, including beef and pork.
-The Lone Star tick has been implicated in initiating the red meat allergy in the US and again, this tick is found predominantly in the Southeast from Texas, to Iowa, into New England.
+The Lone Star tick has been implicated in initiating red meat allergy in the US, and again, this tick is found predominantly in the Southeast from Texas to Iowa and New England.

 Black-legged, American Dog and Lone Star Ticks

-American Dog ticks, which are larger than Black-legged ticks and thus easier to spot and remove, do not carry and transmit the same diseases as do Black-legged ticks.
+American Dog ticks, larger than Black-legged ones and thus easier to spot and remove, do not carry or transmit the same diseases as Black-legged ones.
 However, Dog ticks may carry and transmit Tularemia and Rock Mountain Spotted Fever.

 The Turkey Tick

-The Turkey Tick or Northeastern Water Tick, the female of this species bears a white spot on its back.
+The Turkey Tick or Northeastern Water Tick, the female of this species, bears a white spot on its back.
 They can carry a variety of Erlichia diseases, among others.
-Wild turkeys are a common host for this insect, earning it the nickname Turkey Tick.
+Wild turkeys are a typical host for this insect, earning it the nickname Turkey Tick.

 Asian Long-horned Tick